Your Cart

 *Then take the index finger of your fretboard hand and do the same thing.
 A hammer-on with a pull-off right after.

-*When doing this (if done correctly) you should hear a sound that is similar to a siren.
-Kind of like those cops in movies from London England.
-But of course way cooler.
+*When doing this (if done correctly), you should hear a sound that is similar to a siren.
+Kind of like those cops in movies from London, England.
+But, of course, it's way cooler.

 *You can also just start with a hammer on to get the technique down and then add the pull-offs later.